larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. module:: alsaaudio
    :platform: Linux

-.. % \declaremodule{builtin}{alsaaudio}	% standard library, in C
-.. % not standard, in C

 .. moduleauthor:: Casper Wilstrup <cwi@aves.dk>
 .. moduleauthor:: Lars Immisch <lars@ibp.de>

-.. % Author of the module code;

 The :mod:`alsaaudio` module defines functions and classes for using ALSA.

-.. % ---- 3.1. ----
-.. % For each function, use a ``funcdesc'' block.
-This has exactly two
-.. % parameters (each parameters is contained in a set of curly braces):
-.. % the first parameter is the function name (this automatically
-.. % generates an index entry); the second parameter is the function's
-.. % argument list.
-If there are no arguments, use an empty pair of
-.. % curly braces.
-If there is more than one argument, separate the
-.. % arguments with backslash-comma.
-Optional parts of the parameter
-.. % list are contained in \optional{...} (this generates a set of square
-.. % brackets around its parameter).
-Arguments are automatically set in
-.. % italics in the parameter list.
-Each argument should be mentioned at
-.. % least once in the description; each usage (even inside \code{...})
-.. % should be enclosed in \var{...}.

 .. function:: pcms(pcmtype=PCM_PLAYBACK)